felias-fogg/dw-link/docs/manual.md

 * Do not single step over a SLEEP instruction
 * Do not insert breakpoints immediately after an LPM instruction

 If you do one of these things, either you might lose the connection to the target or, in the last three cases, the instruction might do something wrong.
-If you loose connection to the target, then it is very likely that there are still BREAK instructions in flash memory.
+If you lose connection to the target, then it is very likely that there are still BREAK instructions in flash memory.
 So, after reconnecting, you need to issue the `load` command in order to get a clean copy of your binary into flash memory.

 ### 8.8 BREAK instructions in your program